mindsdb/mindsdb-docs-old/mindsdb-docs/docs/datasources/mongodb.md

 !!!
 Info "How to extend MindsDB configuration"
     Our suggestion is to always use [MindsDB Studio](/datasources/mariadb/#mindsdb-studio) to connect MindsDB to your database.
 If you still want to extend the configuration without using MindsDB Studio follow the steps below.

-Before using mongo client to connect MindsDB and MongoDB Atlas, you will need to add additional configuration before starting MindsDB Server.
+Before using the mongo client to connect MindsDB and MongoDB Atlas, you will need to add additional configuration before starting MindsDB Server.
 Create a new `config.json` file.
 Expand the example below to preview the configuration example.

 <details class="success">
    <summary> Configuration example</summary>